 NCERT Solutions for Class 8 Social Science History Chapter 5 When People Rebel contain solutions to the exercises given in the History book Our Pasts -III.
 These answers have been explained in a manner that you will easily understand all the concepts and get your doubts cleared without even seeking anyone’s assistance.
 You can read and download all the questions and answers in PDF format.

-Class 8 History Chapter 5 When People Rebel Ncert Textbook Questions Solved
+Class 8 History Chapter 5 When People Rebel Questions and Answers

 Question 1: What was the demand of Rani Lakshmibai of Jhansi that was refused by the British?